arisvinsant/EECS448_Project3/README.md

 References:

-  https://www.w3schools.com/: For help with HTMl or Javascript.
+  https://www.w3schools.com/: For help with HTML and Javascript.

   https://stackoverflow.com/: For any errors and bugs we faced.